 This applies to services too.
 People want to hire you for your expertise, especially regarding the new facets of the event industry.

-Don’t Forget Google My Business And Elsewhere
+Don’t Forget Google Business Profile And Elsewhere

-I’m assuming you’ve already got a Google My Business account set up.
+I’m assuming you’ve already got a Google Business Profile account set up.
 If not, here’s how to set it up.
 Your GMB profile is extraordinarily powerful when it comes to search engine rankings, but it’s easy to forget about too.
 So please do pop over there and update your services and offerings there too.

 And the same goes for every other listing.
 While making your website updates For 2021, update those profiles too!